felixbrock/selector/README.md

 Within microservice a layered architecture is followed since the limited scope allows this architecture style.
 Microservice ecosystem basically represents package-driven architecture

 ------Redefine-----------
+TRY TO USE USE-CASES WHENEVER POSSIBLE.
+Try to understand how likely it is that code changes. the higher the likehood, the more use-cases should be used.
 If a repository functionality other than the entity's one it should happen over a corresponding use-case rather than the repository interface.
 However, if the corresponding action is too heavy to duplicate or is no use-case at all, than a corresponding repository interface might be called directly.

 https://stackoverflow.com/questions/5068984/should-the-repository-layer-return-data-transfer-objects-dto
 Input and output of repository functions have to be entities not dtos.
 Exception are external API calls that are not corresponding to local entity types?!